wolkykim/qlibc/INSTALL.md

 Installing qLibc
 ================

-qLibc supports POSIX-compliant operating systems, including Linux, MacOS X and most of Unix systems.
-Windows OS is supported with most of features.
+qLibc supports POSIX-compliant operating systems, including Linux, macOS, and most Unix systems.
+Windows is supported for most features.

 ## Configure

-### Linux and most of Unix systems.
+### Linux and most Unix systems.

-Run "configure" command.
+Run the `configure` command.

 ```
 $ ./configure
 ```

-By default qLibc will be installed in `/usr/local/{include,lib}`, so use `--prefix` option if you want to change the installation path:
+By default, qLibc will be installed in `/usr/local/{include,lib}`, so use the `--prefix` option if you want to change the installation path:

 ```
 $ ./configure --prefix=/usr/local/qlibc